joanzz/CFC/README.md

 ```
 ## Usage
 This package mainly contains data preprocessing, clustering and visualization modules,
-you can visit the www website to learn more about it.
+you can visit the  https://joanzz.github.io/CFC/ website to learn more about it.